MirrorNetworking/Mirror/doc/Articles/CommunityGuides/MirrorQuickStartGuide/index.md

 ![](./image--023.jpg)

 Duplicate your previous Canvas button, rename it and reposition it, then setup the OnClick() to point to SceneScript.ButtonChangeScene, like in the image.

 Then drag your NetworkManager into your Project, to make it a Prefab, this way any changes we make later will apply to them all.
-If you havn’t already, you can sort out your project into folders, one for scripts, prefabs, scenes, textures etc. :)
+If you haven’t already, you can sort out your project into folders, one for scripts, prefabs, scenes, textures etc.  :)

 ![](./image--024.jpg)